Otolith: Diet research

-Since the compounds in fish otoliths are resistant to digestion, they are found in the digestive tracts and scats of seabirds and piscivorous marine mammals, such as dolphins, seals, sea lions and walruses.
-Many fish can be identified to genus and species by their otoliths.
+Since otoliths are resistant to digestion, they are found in the digestive tracts and scats of fish-eating species.
+Otoliths have been found in the digestive systems of seabirds, dolphins, seals, sea lions and walruses.
+Many otoliths can be identified as belonging to particular genus and species.
 Otoliths can therefore, to some extent, be used to deduce and reconstruct the prey composition of marine mammal and seabird diets.

-Otoliths (sagittae) are bilaterally symmetrical, with each fish having one right and one left.
+Otoliths are bilaterally symmetrical, with each fish having one right and one left.
 Separating recovered otoliths into right and left, therefore, allows one to infer a minimum number of prey individuals ingested for a given fish species.
 Otolith size is also proportional to the length and weight of a fish.
 They can therefore be used to back-calculate prey size and biomass, useful when trying to estimate marine mammal prey consumption, and potential impacts on fish stocks.

 Otoliths cannot be used alone to reliably estimate cetacean or pinniped diets, however.
 They may suffer partial or complete erosion in the digestive tract, skewing measurements of prey number and biomass.
 Species with fragile, easily digested otoliths may be underestimated in the diet.
 To address these biases, otolith correction factors have been developed through captive feeding experiments, in which seals are fed fish of known size, and the degree of otolith erosion is quantified for different prey taxa.

 The inclusion of fish vertebrae, jaw bones, teeth, and other informative skeletal elements improves prey identification and quantification over otolith analysis alone.
 This is especially true for fish species with fragile otoliths, but other distinctive bones, such as Atlantic mackerel (Scomber scombrus), and Atlantic herring (Clupea harengus).

 Otolith ornaments

-'Sea gems' ornaments from fish otoliths have been introduced in the market in India recently, with the efforts of a group of enthusiastic fisher women in Vizhinjam.
-Scientists from Central Marine Fisheries Research Institute (CMFRI) have trained these fisher-women.
-Ornaments from fish otoliths, known to the Romans and Egyptians as lucky stones, are continued to be used in countries like Brazil and the Faeröer, and are being collected and sold in an organized and sustainable manner in India.
+'Sea gems' ornaments from fish otoliths have been introduced in the market in India recently by a group of fisher women in Vizhinjam, trained by the Central Marine Fisheries Research Institute (CMFRI).